michael-simko/MS_R_projects/README.md

 The wifi files are also apply feature engineering and modeling to develop a wifi locationing system.

 Submeters is an R-Markdown file with code analyzing a large dataset of household electrical observations.
 After feature engineering and data munging, the code creates visualizations of sub-meter values day to day over the period of one year.

+breastcancerclassification is a project that classifies a diagnosis of benign or malignant based on a number of mass characteristics.